 Initiative aims to fight misleading marketing by firms

-The CPA is looking for industry-wide feedback on its Code for Construction Product Information (CCPI), which has been drawn up in the wake of testimony at the ongoing public inquiry into 2017’s Grenfell Tower fire.
+A new code for construction product information has been launched today after being announced earlier this year in the wake of testimony at the ongoing public inquiry into 2017’s Grenfell Tower fire.

-It has been developed by the CPA’s Marketing Integrity Group (MIG), which was tasked with responding to the issues raised in Dame Judith Hackitt’s 2018 report on building safety.
+Called the Code for Construction Product Information (CCPI), it has been developed by the CPA’s Marketing Integrity Group (MIG) which was tasked with responding to the issues raised in Dame Judith Hackitt’s 2018 report on building safety.

-The report looked at how to prevent fires like the one at Grenfell Tower (pictured) – which killed 72 people in June 2017 – and concluded the way construction products were tested, presented and marketed was in need of radical overhaul.
+Her report looked at how to prevent fires like the one at Grenfell Tower – which killed 72 people in June 2017 – and concluded the way construction products were tested, presented and marketed was in need of radical overhaul.

 The development of the code also follows a survey carried out in 2019 by the MIG, which gathered over 500 responses from across the industry on how the presentation of product information needed to change.

 The new code consists of 11 clauses which product manufacturers who sign up will agree to abide by.